 For more information about dual enrollment classes, contact your local campus admissions specialist/recruiter.

-- Kingman Academy of Learning High School
+- Kingman Academy of Learning (Charter)

-- Kingman High School
+- Kingman Unified School District (Public)

-- Lake Havasu High School
+- Lake Havasu Unified School District (Public)

-- Mohave Accelerated Learning Center
+- Mohave Accelerated Learning Center (Charter)

 For high school students interested in Career & Technical Education, MCC partners with many area high schools and WAVE/JTED to offer concurrent classes in which the students earn college credits.
 You are encouraged to contact your local MCC admissions specialists and your high school counselor for more information.